We’re a non profit making Supporters Trust, run by fans, for fans, with membership open to all Oxford United supporters everywhere!

 We’ll actively and professionally engage with all relevant stakeholders on matters of interest and concern to Oxford United supporters.

 We’ll act as an effective means of communication between the Club and its supporters.

-We’ll work with Supporters Direct and other Supporters Trusts on pan-club issues like ticket prices, replica kit costs and any football related legislation and governmental issues that impact on all football supporters.
+We’ll work with the FSA and other Supporters Trusts on pan-club issues like ticket prices, replica kit costs and any football related legislation and governmental issues that impact on all football supporters.

 We’ll work in collaboration with other OUFC fan groups, without detracting from their own independence.